coreos/docs/os/cluster-architectures.md

 ### Configuring the machines

-Following the guide for each of the [supported platforms](https://coreos.com/docs#running-coreos) will be the easiest way to get started with this architecture.
+For more information on getting started with this architecture, see the CoreOS documentation on [supported platforms][coreos-supported].
+These include [Amazon EC2][coreos-ec2], [Openstack][coreos-openstack], [Azure][coreos-azure], [Google Compute Platform][coreos-gce], [bare metal iPXE][coreos-bm], [Digital Ocean][coreos-do], and many more community supported platforms.

 Boot the desired number of machines with the same Container Linux config and discovery token.
-The Container Linux config specifies that etcd and other services will be started on each machine.
+The Container Linux config specifies which services will be started on each machine.

 ## Easy development/testing cluster